pinterest/PINFuture/README.md

 ### What is a Future?

-A Future is a read-only reference to a yet-to-be-computed value (or error if the operation fails).
+A Future is a read-only reference to a computation that has already been started but might not yet have finished.

 When you write a function that produces an asynchronous value, that function can return a Future instead having 1 or more callback parameters.